davidegat/AIRCBot/README.md

 Make sure your local LLM is up and running, then:

-1. **Start the Bot:**
+1. **Connect the Bot:**
-   Launch the bot by running the script and clicking the "Connect" button in the GUI.
+   Click the "Connect" button in the GUI.

 2. **Join a Channel:**
+   "Auto-Join" checkbox will ensure the bot will join channel upon connection, uncheck to get control over it.
-   After connecting, click "Join Channel" to enter the specified IRC channel.
+   After connecting, click "Join Channel" to enter the specified IRC channel if Auto-Join is disabled.

-3. **Send Messages:**
+4. **Send Messages:**
-   - Use the message input field to send messages to the channel.
+   - Use the message input field to send messages to default channel.
-   - Use the command input field to send raw IRC commands (e.g., `/who`, `/mode`).
+   - Use command input field to send IRC commands (e.g., `/who`, `/mode`).

-4. **Private Messaging:**
+5. **Private Messaging:**
    - Users can send direct messages to the bot.
    - The bot will request authentication if the user is not pre-authorized.
+   - Once authenticated, user can interact with bot's AI brain and get responses.

-5. **News Integration:**
+6. **News Integration:**
-   - The bot fetches the latest news headlines and includes them in responses when relevant.
+   - The bot fetches latest news headlines and includes them in responses when and if relevant.

-6. **Notes on LMStudio**
+7. **Notes on LMStudio**
    - Tested with: Temp 0.55-0.65 / Response Lenght 100-150 / Context 2000tk
    - Similar results with different LLMs
    - Download https://lmstudio.ai/

 ---

-## Other Security Notes
+## Other Security Notes or issues

 - Multiple messages sent to the bot are queued.
 This must be handled in the future, to avoid overloads.
 - Do not leave your bot unattended, or in background, to avoid abuse by users or breaking server ToS.
 - Removing password protection from code seems not a good idea, but you decide.
-- Conversation history is different from each user.
+- Conversation history is different from each user, anyways, do not discolse personal informations if using external APIs like OpenAI.
-- Only one password is allowed to be set, choose a **new one** before sharing it to other users.
+- Bot is not multiuser in a true sense.
+Only one password is allowed to be set, choose a **new one** before sharing it to other users.
 Do not reuse your own passwords.

 ---

 ## Other Limitations

-Some features are not supported to avoid complexity, and for security reasons:
+Some features are not supported to avoid complexity, or for security reasons:
 - Supports only one channel at a time, to avoid excessive exposure.
-- Does not handle CTCP (Client-To-Client Protocol) or DCC (Direct Client-to-Client) connections.
+- Does not handle full CTCP (Client-To-Client Protocol) and does not handle DCC (Direct Client-to-Client) connections  at all.
 - Requires local hosting of the LMStudio model to increase privacy, but can be modified to use an external API (see examples in code comments).

 ---